heyrohhh/quiz-game/README.md

-basic project on quiz game when you click on right answer it's answer background will be red in color
+basic project on quiz game when you click on right answer it's answer background will be green in color else it will changes into red color